 Critical Environmental Education Cohort

 Applications are now being accepted for a Critical Environmental Education cohort beginning in the summer, 2014.
+To ensure a spot, please have completed application in by April 30.
 In your statement of intent, state your interest in the CEE cohort and how your background prepares you to undertake this kind of study.
 Apply now

 This course-based Master of Education (M Ed.) program of study requires successful completion of 10 three-credit courses in total.
 Offered in a blended-delivery format that allows study from a distance, three Summer Institutes of two-courses each are offered in two-four week blocks in the summers of 2014, 2015, and 2016.
 The final institute includes a capstone component.
 One on-line course per term is offered in the Fall and in the Winter of 2014-15 and 2015-16.
 Cohort participants are expected to follow the prescribed courses as laid out by the department.